 Is this statement a proposition?
 We did not learn what a "propositional formula" is in first grade.
 Yet this term has a precise and unambiguous meaning.
-We cannot explain it today but we will be able to do so in a few lectures.
+We cannot explain it today but we will be able to define "propositional formula" in a few lectures.
 Indeed, this statement is a proposition (about propositions) and it is true.